First published: 26 Sep 2017

 After half a day in Beitou, we headed back to Taipei for our bags and left straight for Keelung via a local train for NT$41 (~S$1.80).

-Keelung is a port city that is probably past it’s golden days.
-A strategic fort in the past, it’s now better known for food and the 24hr Miao Kou Night Market (廟口夜市) that rivals the night markets of Taipei.
-Most stalls close by 11:00PM, but the stalls have a rotation system to make sure there are enough places open to support the people in the fishing industry who work all night.
+Keelung is a port city that is probably past its golden days.
+A strategic fort in the past, it’s now better known for food and the Miao Kou Night Market (廟口夜市) that rivals the night markets of Taipei.

-The beautiful Peace Island (和平島公園), which was a short bus/taxi ride from the town centre.
+The beautiful Heping Island Park (和平島公園) was a short bus/taxi ride from the town centre.
+A beautiful pavilion overlooking the coastline can be found along the Huanshan hiking trail.

 Keelung Lien Cheng Bakery (基隆連珍餅店)